 Integrated Devices and Systems

-NREL develops and evaluates devices and integrated systems that can help the electric grid function more efficiently, manage variable generation from renewable sources, and be more resilient under adverse conditions.
+NREL develops and evaluates devices and integrated systems that can help the electric grid function more efficiently, integrate energy in all forms, and be more resilient and secure under adverse conditions.

 NREL research focuses on devices and systems on both sides of the electric meter.

 - Individual energy generation technologies (such as solar photovoltaics, wind turbines, fuel cells, and microturbines)

 - Storage technologies (such as batteries, flywheels, and thermal storage)